tomhyhan/ML/nn/digit/read/read.md

 Now, let's break down this form:

 Δv ≡ (Δv1,Δv2)T
-where Δv is a vector of changes.
+where Δv is a `vector of changes`.

 ∇C ≡ (∂C/∂v1,∂C/∂v2)T
-where ∇C is a gradient vector
+where ∇C is a `gradient vector`

 Then we can rewrite the equation as:
 ΔC ≈ ∇C * Δv

-∇C relates the change in v to changes in C
+∇C relates `the change in v to changes in C`

-How do we choose the tiny difference in v so as to make tiny change in C negative?
+We're going to find a way of choosing Δv1 and Δv2 so as to make ΔC negative

 1. Δv = (−) * η * ∇C
 2. ΔC ≈ −η∇C * ∇C = −η * ∥∇C∥2
+3. v → v′ = v − η∇C

-η is the learning rate
+η is the learning rate.

+Third euqation basically says to move from v to v' in the `direction of the negative gradient` times the `learning rate`.
+In fact, this is the `gradient descent algorithm`.

 Now, ΔC will always decrease